 - Eye drops – Be sure to get eye drops that can be applied safely with contact lenses to reduce discomfort and refresh eyes.
-If, for any reason, the over-the-counter eye drops aren’t working, consult Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, who can provide more effective treatment options.
+If, for any reason, the over-the-counter eye drops aren’t working, consult Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, who can provide more effective treatment options.

 - Eye vitamins – Certain vitamins, taken orally, can increase the amount of nutrients your eyes receive.
 This not only improves eye health, but also increases contact lens comfort.
 The best eye vitamins and supplements include lutein, zeaxanthin, Vitamin A, Vitamin C and Omega-3.

 - Silicone hydrogel contact lenses – These lenses are made from the most innovative contact lens material available on the market.
 They are extremely breathable because they permit up to 5 times more oxygen to reach the eye than older-generation contact lenses.
 This allows them to be worn over a long period of time.
 They reduce dryness and boost comfort.

 - Low water content contact lenses – It is a common misconception that the higher the water content, the more comfortable the contact lens.
 For certain wearers, particularly those suffering from dry eyes, it can have the inverse effect.
 High water contact lenses allow more oxygen to flow to the cornea but over time, as they lose liquid, they draw it from the tear film, thus exacerbating dry eye symptoms.

 - Daily disposable contact lenses – Also called dailies, these single-day contact lenses are a great option for dry eye sufferers.
 This is because protein deposits don’t have the time to build-up and cause discomfort, and lenses don’t dry out as a result of improper cleaning routines.